Riemannian Penrose inequality via Nonlinear Potential Theory: Proof of the Riemannian Penrose inequality for a single black hole

-In light of the monotonicity result obtained in Theorem~\ref{thm:monotonicity}, we present in this section a new proof of the Riemannian Penrose inequality, first proved by Huisken--Ilmanen~\cite{HI} and Bray~\cite{bray1}.
+In light of the monotonicity result obtained in Theorem~\ref{thm:monotonicity}, we present in this section a new proof of the Riemannian Penrose inequality, first proved by Huisken--Ilmanen~\cite{HI} in the case of a single black hole, and by Bray~\cite{bray1} in the general case of multiple black holes.
 In order to present the precise statement in Theorem~\ref{RPI} below, let us first set up and recall some basic notations and definitions.

 \begin{definition} A complete $3$--dimensional Riemannian manifold $(M,g)$, with or without boundary, with one single end, is said to be {\em $\mathscr{C}^{1,\alpha}$--asymptotically flat with decay rate $\tau$}, or simply {\em $\mathscr{C}^{1,\alpha}_\tau$--asymptotically flat}, with $\alpha \in (0,1)$ and $\tau>0$, if the following conditions are satisfied: \begin{enumerate}[label=${\mathrm{(\roman*)}}$] \item There exists a compact set $K\subseteq M$ such that the end $E=M\setminus K$ is diffeomorphic to the complement of a closed ball in $\R^3$ centered at the origin, through a so--called {\em asymptotically flat coordinate chart} $(E,(x^{1},x^{2} ,x^{3}))$. \item In such a chart, the metric tensor can be expressed as